 I. Issue of equity shares with differential rights as to dividend voting or otherwise.

 III.
-No amount has been transferred to General Reserves during the year.
+No amount has been transferred to general reserves during the year.

-Audit Committee / Board members as well as to the Central Government.
+V. There was no fraud found which has been reported to the Audit Committee / Boardmembers as well as to the Central Government.

 | ||For and on behalf of the Board |